stellar/js-xdr/README.md

 ## Code generation

-js-xdr by itself does not have any ability to parse XDR IDL files and produce a parser for your custom data types.
-Instead, that is the responsibility of [xdrgen](http://github.com/stellar/xdrgen). xdrgen will take your .x files and produce a javascript file that target this library to allow for your own custom types.
+`js-xdr` by itself does not have any ability to parse XDR IDL files and produce a parser for your custom data types.
+Instead, that is the responsibility of [`xdrgen`](http://github.com/stellar/xdrgen). xdrgen will take your .x files and produce a javascript file that target this library to allow for your own custom types.

-See [js-stellar-base](http://github.com/stellar/js-stellar-base) for an example (check out the src/generated directory)
+See [`stellar-base`](http://github.com/stellar/js-stellar-base) for an example (check out the src/generated directory)

 ## Contributing